Magnetic-field-induced corner states in quantum spin Hall insulators: Corner states from a two-mass Dirac theory

 Our general analytical results represented by Eqs.~(\ref{eq:Dirac9})--(\ref{eq:11}) can also be applied for other QSHIs, for which the edge g-factor tensor is different from the one in Eq.~(\ref{eq:5}).
 For instance, the edge g-factor tensor can be derived from the lowest-order in-$\mathbf{k}$ expansion of tight-binding Hamiltonians widely used to describe QSHIs within the lattice models~\cite{cst47a00,cst47,cst48}.
 As can be seen from Supplementary Materials~\cite{SM}, the analytical results obtained on the basis of Eq.~(\ref{eq:11}) with the corresponding edge g-factor tensor perfectly reproduce the results of numerical calculations performed on the square lattice~\cite{cst47a00}.

-\emph{Out-of-plane magnetic field.}-- Let us briefly discuss the effect of a perpendicular magnetic field $B_z$ in zinc-blende semiconductor QWs.
+Let us briefly discuss the effect of a perpendicular magnetic field $B_z$ in zinc-blende semiconductor QWs.
 The presence of BIA or IIA leads to the band-gap opening of the edge states even for the small values of $B_z$~\cite{cst56}.
 In this case, the terms describing the band-gap opening are written as

 where $g_{xz}$ and $g_{yz}$ have the following form: